unfencedentity/cloud-org-infra/README.md

 # cloud-org-infra

 A simulated organizational Azure environment designed for hands-on learning, automation practice, and portfolio demonstration.
-This project demonstrates building scalable Azure infrastructure using PowerShell and GitHub Actions (CI/CD), authenticated via OpenID Connect (OIDC) — eliminating the need for stored secrets.
+This project demonstrates building scalable Azure infrastructure using PowerShell and GitHub Actions (CI/CD), authenticated via **OpenID Connect (OIDC)** — eliminating the need for stored secrets.

 ---

 ## 1. Introduction

-This repository showcases a clean, modular approach to deploying Azure environments using automation:
+This repository showcases a clean, modular, and enterprise-ready approach to deploying Azure environments using automation:

 - Clear separation of responsibility and resource layout
 - Consistent deployments through GitHub Actions pipelines
-- Secure authentication using **OpenID Connect (OIDC)** instead of saved credentials
+- Secure authentication using **OIDC** instead of saved credentials
 - Reusable PowerShell modules for provisioning tasks
+- Idempotent infrastructure provisioning (safe to re-run)

 This setup can be extended into real-world enterprise blueprints.